wkrzywiec/wkrzywiec.github.io/content/posts/055_ai-streaming/index.md

 date: 2026-04-18
 summary: "Learn how to build AI agentic software that utilizes a RAG, vectorized knowledge database."
 description: "This post provides a hands-on guide to building an AI-powered application using Retrieval-Augmented Generation (RAG), showing step-by-step how to convert your own data into vector embeddings and integrate them into a real Spring Boot project."
-tags: ["ai", "ai-agents", "ai-series", "generative-ai", "model-embeddings", "openai", "rag", "retrieval-augmented-generation", "java", "kotlin", "spring-boot", "python", "database", "postgresql", "vectors", "pgvector" ]
+tags: ["ai", "ai-agents", "ai-series", "generative-ai", "openai", "streaming", "sse", "server-sent-events", "websockets", "ndjson", "grpc", "chainlit" , "java", "kotlin", "spring-boot"]
 ---

-## Did it crashed?
+## Why it is taking so long?
+Did it crash?

 In my previous article in this series (here is a [link](https://wkrzywiec.is-a.dev/posts/054_vector-db/)) I have prepared a simple endpoint that returns a curated by LLM list of recipes that are based on user input.
 The results is a nice structured response but in order to get it we need to wait even couple of seconds.
 The reason for that is the entire process of generating a response involves couple of slower steps like embedding a user input or waiting for a response from LLM.
 And the more complicated the process becomes the more time user may wait for a final result.